 The 1977 rock song “Cold as Ice” by Foreigner is an example of an ironic song.

-Despite its title indicating a cold attitude, the lyrics encompass a passionate sentiment of intense love, showing how one can express strong emotions with a non-literally phrase.
+Despite its title indicating a cold attitude, the lyrics encompass a passionate sentiment of intense love, showing how one can express strong emotions with a non-literary phrase.

 The contrast between the title and lyrics reflects the paradoxical nature of irony.